fatih/subvim/vim/base/vim-multiple-cursors/README.md

 - `Ctrl-p` in Visual mode will remove the current virtual cursor and go back to the previous virtual cursor location.
 This is useful if you are trigger happy with `Ctrl-n` and accidentally went too far.
 - `Ctrl-x` in Visual mode will remove the current virtual cursor and skip to the next virtual cursor location.
 This is useful if you don't want the current selection to be a candidate to operate on later.

+You can also add multiple cursors using a regular expression.
+The command `MultipleCursorsFind` accepts a range and a pattern, and it will create a virtual cursor at the end of every match within the range.
+If no range is passed in, then it defaults to the entire buffer.

 **NOTE:** The plugin is still somewhat buggy, if at any time you have lingering cursors on screen, you can press `Ctrl-n` in Normal mode and it will remove all prior cursors before starting a new one.

 ## Mapping